Nondualism: Tibetan Buddhism

-Adyava: Gelugpa school Prasangika Madhyamaka
+Prasangika Madhyamaka

 The Gelugpa school, following Tsongkhapa, adheres to the adyava Prasaṅgika Mādhyamaka view, which states that all phenomena are sunyata, empty of self-nature, and that this "emptiness" is itself only a qualification, not a concretely existing "absolute" reality.

 Shentong

 In Tibetan Buddhism, the essentialist position is represented by shentong, while the nominalist, or non-essentialist position, is represented by rangtong.